telerik/reporting-docs/knowledge-base/hide-sub-report-if-there-is-no-data.md

 ---
-title: Hide Sub Report (both Report Header and the Detail Section) if there is no data
+title: Hide empty Sub Report
-description: Hide Sub Report (both Report Header and the Detail Section) if there is no data
+description: "Learn how to hide a SubReport report item if the report referenced by the aforementioned item has no data in it."
 type: how-to
-page_title: Hide Sub Report (both Report Header and the Detail Section) if there is no data
+page_title: Hiding a Sub Report (both Report Header and the Detail Section) if there is no data
 slug: hide-sub-report-if-there-is-no-data
 position:
 tags: SubReport, Expressions